 2. Save Automatically — and Get Free Money — With a 401(k)

 When you do get a full-time job, saving some money in a 401(k) should be one of your top priorities.
 It’s an easy way to start saving because the money is automatically invested from your paychecks before you have an opportunity to spend it on anything else.

 “Taking advantage of your employer’s retirement plan is one of the best and most simple ways to begin saving for retirement,” said Driscoll.
-You can contribute up to $20,500 to a 401(k) in 2022, but even small amounts can make a big difference over the long run.
+You can contribute up to $20,500 to a 401(k) in 2022 (and $22,500 in 2023), but even small amounts can make a big difference over the long run.
 If your employer matches your contributions, try to invest at least enough to get the full employer match – that’s free money.
 Employers typically match up to 4% of pay, either dollar-for-dollar or 50 cents for every dollar you contribute.

 “The first and most important question with employer-based retirement plans is — do you get an employer match?” said O’Rourke-Owens.
 “If yes, what are the requirements you must meet to maximize that match?
 Then your decision should be guided by how you can maximize any retirement match available from an employer.
 That’s an employee benefit and basically free money, so you don’t want to ever leave that on the table.”